ambroisep/hueypetersen/_posts/2013-06-24-typeahead-with-angular.markdown

 The issue is that the `typeahead` component places no constraints on the structure of the rendered list so it has no idea which item model corresponds to which html element.
 We need a way to link the items in the list together so that they can communicate on which one needs to be highlighted.

 One way to accomplish this is with a directive controller.
 The typeahead component (which is a directive in case that isn't clear) can declare a controller which other directives can request access to.
-This controller can then be a way to communicate between the directives -- namely which item is currently highlighted.
+This controller allows communication between the directives -- namely which item is currently highlighted.

-So now I create a child directive named `typeahead-item` (yeah, I'm great at names) which requests the `typeahead` controller.
-This `typeahead-item` directive can then be placed on each selectable item within the list of items like so:
+The directive responsible for each typeahead item is called `typeahead-item` (yeah, I'm great at names), which is placed on each selectable item within the list like so:

 {% highlight html %}